RaceB4Race

 Revising the learned society

+RaceB4Race is based at Arizona State University but represents and supports scholars and students all over the world.
+Bridging many traditional disciplinary divides, RaceB4Race not only creates innovative scholarly dialogues, but also fosters professional development and structural change within the many fields of premodern studies.
 As a model for what a horizontally organized learned society can do for its community, RaceB4Race looks to Arizona State University's charter, measuring ourselves not by whom we exclude, but by whom we include and how they succeed.
-RaceB4Race demonstrates what it looks like to center BIPOC knowledge, methods of inquiry, curricula, and creative collaborations.

 Premodern critical race studies

 RaceB4Race supports premodern critical race scholars holistically, not only recognizing the importance of their scholarship, but also addressing the unique needs of the scholars involved.
-This new model of a scholarly society offers professional development, research opportunities, and a network of horizontal support through mentorship programs, teaching resources, community building events opportunities, scholarly publishing, and public-facing publishing.
+This new model of a scholarly society offers professional development, research opportunities, and a network of horizontal support through mentorship programs, teaching resources, community building events, scholarly publishing, and public-facing publishing.

 Symposia

 The annual RaceB4Race symposium invites scholars of premodern critical race studies from around the world to discuss and present research on a shared topic.
 Unlike traditional academic conferences, RaceB4Race is structured to provide equal time for presentations, group discussion, and community building.
-Established in 2019, RaceB4Race is the leading incubator of research and community in premodern studies
+Established in 2019, RaceB4Race is the leading incubator of research and community in premodern studies.

 Programs